The Importance of Discussing Assumptions when Teaching Bootstrapping: Benefits of Teaching Statistical Computing and Bootstrapping

 According to the \emph{Guidelines for Assessment in Statistics Education} (GAISE), students in introductory statistics courses should, ``Demonstrate an understanding of, and ability to use, basic ideas of statistical inference, both hypothesis tests and interval estimation, in a variety of settings.'' \parencite[p.
 8]{gaise} This implies that students should be able to recognize when a particular statistical method detracts from the quality of their analysis.
 Furthermore, upon realizing this, they should be able to pull an alternative method from their knowledge-base and apply it appropriately.

 Depending on learning goals and student backgrounds, including topics that incorporate statistical computing in a course, such as resampling, randomization, or simulation, can help students achieve these objectives.
-For example, \textcite{wood2005role} notes that through general simulation methods students are able to ``actively and intelligently'' apply the methods they are taught to solve problems of current concern.
-Also, \textcite{tintle2012retention} found that the use of a randomization-based curriculum led to a higher retention of concepts, after four months, than using the consensus curriculum based on \textcite{agresti2018statistics}.
-Simulation methods are also incorporated by \textcite{learnsci} in their discussed ``practicing connections'' approach to building an introductory statistics course.
+This idea resounds from an original and insightful discussion by \textcite{cobb2007introductory} which encourages instructors to center their courses on the logic of inference and emphasize differences between a model assumed for data and reality.
+Additonally, \textcite{wood2005role} notes that through general simulation methods students are able to ``actively and intelligently'' apply the methods they are taught to solve problems of current concern.

+Results of an early study by \textcite{tintle2012retention} found that the use of a randomization-based curriculum led to a higher retention of concepts after four months than using the consensus curriculum based on \textcite{agresti2018statistics}.
+More recently, simulation methods were incorporated by \textcite{learnsci} in their discussed ``practicing connections'' approach to building an introductory statistics course.
 Their approach was found to make students capable of applying previously learned material in new and more sophisticated contexts.

+Regarding student preparedness for a variety of scenarios \textcite{howington2017teach} argues that introductory statistics courses often encourage use of the median as a measure of center when data are skewed but inferential methods are rarely taught for the median.
+They suggest a variety of methods for teaching confidence intervals on the median, including the bootstrap.
+The use of simulation-based inferential methods was also discussed by \textcite{gehrke2021statistics}.
+Their incorporation of methods like the bootstrap in an improved curriculum helped students to more clearly explain $p$-values and confidence intervals and to understand the limitations of statistics as it pertains to describing the real world.

+Additionally, \textcite{lock2008introducing} note that students' understanding of confidence intervals and statistical inference rests greatly on their understanding of sampling distributions.
+They note that teaching the bootstrap can allow students to make inference on non-conventional parameters and that their understanding of concepts like sampling distributions can be fortified through the use of simulations and bootstrapping.